 Prospective students may enroll any time of the year, and we recommend enrollment be well in advance of the student's particular start date.
 Continental School of Beauty has new classes starting the first Monday of most months.
-Enrollment procedures for day or evening students are identical.
 All students are required to have a personal interview with an Admissions Representative and to fill out an information sheet.